WellthCare

 • Gaining Other Coverage or Eligibility: Becoming eligible for job-based coverage, Medicaid, CHIP, or Medicare.

 Before you contact your provider, collect proof of the life event.
-This speeds up the process and is often mandatory.
+It speeds things up and is often required.
 Common documents include:

 • Marriage/Divorce: Marriage certificate or divorce decree.